USFWS/secas/_posts/2024-11-22-An-updated-Midwest-Conservation-Blueprint-Turning-regional-planning-into-on-the-ground-success.md

 layout: post
 published: true
 title: >-
-  An updated Midwest Conservation Blueprint: Turning regional planning into on-the-ground success
+  An updated Midwest Conservation Blueprint - Turning regional planning into on-the-ground success
 author: >-
   Rachael Carlberg, Spatial Ecologist with the Midwest Region of the U.S. Fish and Wildlife Service
 hero: